-Smaller asteroid intercepts - While we have focused on large scale threats with 100m and Apophis as examples, we now discuss relevant impacts in the last century, namely the 20m diameter 2013 Chelyabinsk and the 50m diameter 1908 Tunguska events.
+Smaller asteroid intercepts - While we have focused on large scale threats with 100m and Apophis as intercept of 20m bolide in 20 fragments.

+examples, we now discuss relevant impacts in the last century, namely the 20m diameter 2013 Chelyabinsk and the 50m diameter 1908 Tunguska events.
 For these smaller threats, the optical signature is much less important than the acoustical signature (blast wave).
 The very short required intercept times allow for significant flexibility in threat mitigation.